Executive Summary

 The Municipal Authority Question

-The Court explicitly did not address charges imposed by stormwater authorities created under the Municipality Authorities Act.
-Under Act 68 of 2013, the General Assembly added “stormwater planning, management, and implementation” to the powers of municipal authorities, and the 2014 amendment specifically authorized stormwater fees.
-The question is whether the express statutory authorization to charge fees alters the analysis: municipal authority practitioners have long emphasized that authorities can charge fees on tax-exempt properties precisely because they have express statutory authority to do so, while municipalities operating directly under their general home rule or municipal authority cannot impose taxes on Commonwealth property.
+The Court did not address charges imposed by stormwater authorities established under the Municipality Authorities Act.
+Act 68 of 2013 expanded municipal authorities' power to include “stormwater planning, management, and implementation,” and the 2014 amendment specifically authorized stormwater fees.
+The key question is whether this express statutory authority changes the legal analysis.
+Practitioners note that authorities can charge fees to tax-exempt properties because of this explicit authorization, while municipalities operating under their general home rule or municipal authority cannot impose taxes on Commonwealth property.

-The West Chester framework does not, on its face, exempt municipal authorities.
-The Court's test asks whether the entity is acting in a public or quasiprivate capacity, and a stormwater authority acting under express statutory authority to address regulatory compliance obligations is at minimum arguably acting in a public capacity under the Court's framework.
-But the question is unresolved, and municipal authority practitioners can advance reasonable arguments that the express statutory authorization, combined with the more deliberate corporate separation between authority and parent municipality, creates a different posture under the framework.
+The West Chester framework does not explicitly exempt municipal authorities.
+The Court's test considers whether the entity acts in a public or quasi-private capacity.
+A stormwater authority operating under express statutory authority to meet regulatory obligations is arguably acting in a public capacity.
+However, this issue remains unresolved.
+Practitioners may argue that statutory authorization, along with the corporate separation between the authority and its parent municipality, creates a distinct legal position under the framework.

 The Refund Question

 The Court did not address whether previously collected charges must be refunded to tax-exempt entities or to other property owners.
-The Eckert Seamans analysis of the decision notes that this question is among “the unresolved questions posed by the impact of West Chester” and counsels that “all municipal authorities and municipalities should decline to make immediate or definitive decisions regarding West Chester until a clearer picture emerges from its application.”
-In practice, prospective relief is the most probable outcome for charges collected pursuant to a presumptively valid ordinance, but tax-exempt entities that have paid under protest may have stronger refund claims.
-NewGen recommends that clients consult with municipal counsel on refund exposure before adjusting reserve or rate-setting practices.
+The Eckert Seamans analysis notes this is one of “the unresolved questions posed by the impact of West Chester” and advises that “all municipal authorities and municipalities should decline to make immediate or definitive decisions regarding West Chester until a clearer picture emerges from its application.”
+In practice, prospective relief is likely for charges collected under a presumptively valid ordinance, but tax-exempt entities that paid under protest may have stronger refund claims.
+NewGen recommends consulting municipal counsel on refund exposure before adjusting reserve or rate-setting practices.

 Rate Recovery and Cost Shifting

-Pennsylvania utilities with impervious-surface-based stormwater charges should, in coordination with municipal counsel, take the following steps in the next sixty to ninety days: (1) inventory all tax-exempt customer accounts and quantify revenue exposure; (2) review the enabling ordinance or resolution for language that emphasizes regulatory compliance and general public welfare versus discrete benefit to ratepayers; (3) review the fund usage policy for expenditures outside direct stormwater remediation; (4) develop a contingency rate-setting plan to recover lost revenue, and assess the financial impact of cost-shifting under multiple scenarios; and (5) coordinate with the Pennsylvania Municipal Authorities Association and similar trade groups on legislative options.
+Pennsylvania utilities with impervious-surface-based stormwater charges should, in coordination with municipal counsel, take the following steps within the next 60 to 90 days: (1) inventory all tax-exempt customer accounts and quantify revenue exposure; (2) review the enabling ordinance or resolution for language emphasizing regulatory compliance and general public welfare versus discrete benefit to ratepayers; (3) review the fund usage policy for expenditures beyond direct stormwater remediation; (4) develop a contingency rate-setting plan to recover lost revenue and assess the financial impact of cost-shifting under various scenarios; and (5) coordinate with the Pennsylvania Municipal Authorities Association (PMAA) and similar trade groups on legislative options.

 The Cross-Border Question: How Other States Have Ruled

-Comparative LawThe West Chester decision places Pennsylvania in a minority position.
-Most state courts that have addressed similar questions have characterized impervious-surface-based stormwater charges as fees rather than taxes.
-The Court itself acknowledged that “the weight of decided law from other jurisdictions favor[s] a finding” that stormwater service charges are fees, but expressly declined to follow that majority position, electing instead to apply Pennsylvania's own century-and-a-half-old framework grounded in cases like Hammett, Manheim Township, and Jolly.
+Comparative LawThe West Chester decision places Pennsylvania in the minority.
+Most state courts have classified impervious-surface-based stormwater charges as fees rather than taxes.
+The Court acknowledged that “the weight of decided law from other jurisdictions favor[s] a finding” that stormwater service charges are fees, but declined to follow this majority view, choosing instead to apply Pennsylvania's longstanding legal framework from cases such as Hammett, Manheim Township, and Jolly.

 Other States' Approaches

-The following table summarizes representative state court decisions on the fee/tax characterization of stormwater charges, drawn from the briefs of the parties and amici and from the 2025 Western Kentucky University Stormwater Utility Survey.
+The following table summarizes representative state court decisions on the fee/tax characterization of stormwater charges, drawn from the briefs of the parties and amici, as well as the 2025 Western Kentucky University Stormwater Utility Survey.

 | Jurisdiction | Case | Year | Result | Key Reasoning |